DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-http-requests/mocking-http-requests.md

 Method | Description
 ------ | ---------------
 `setBody(value)` | Sets the response body.
 Accepts a string as a parameter.

 ## Examples

-### Mocking Cross-Domain Responses
+### Mocking Cross-Domain Requests

-When you mock a cross-domain response (a response to a request to a different domain), set the response's `access-control-allow-origin` header to the tested site's domain (or an asterisk `*`) to pass [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) validation.
+When you mock a cross-domain request, specify the allowed origin in the response's [access-control-allow-origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) header to pass [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) validation.

+If you specify the [access-control-allow-credentials](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Credentials) header in the response, provide the tested site's domain in the `access-control-allow-origin` header.

 ```js
 fixture `My Fixture`